anton-pershin/spbu-gen-ai/p2_inference_engines/llama_cpp.md

 Splitting by rows implies splitting all the matrix rows beforehand and sending them to dedicated GPUs.
 It looks like tensor parallelism but [it seems](https://github.com/ggml-org/llama.cpp/issues/9086) that they do `all-reduce` after each operation.
 E.g., they do not have simple optimizations for subsequent matmuls (split by columns then split by rows).
-Perhaps, this overhead is negligible if we have an NVLink bridge but it will only slow down inference if our GPUs are connected via PCIExpress only.
+Perhaps, this overhead is negligible if we have an NVLink bridge but it will only slow down inference if our GPUs are connected via PCIExpress only (pipeline parallelism should be used in this case).
 The conclusion is that this mode implementation is highly suboptimal.
 Here is a [post](https://www.ahmadosman.com/blog/do-not-use-llama-cpp-or-ollama-on-multi-gpus-setups-use-vllm-or-exllamav2) on this topic.